Long-Term Economic Questions

 United States has not had one annual trade surplus.
 The New Normal of ever

-increasing manufacturing wages was over and another
+increasing manufacturing wages was over, another

 New Normality had begun.
 It’s

 trade deficits were not the result of poor U.S.

-our deficits were required to supply the world with a currency for international
+our deficits were required to supply the world with a currency

-solutions to work force problems caused by
+looking for solutions to work force problems caused by

 85 min video by author Professor Barry Eichengreen

 In 1971, Nixon suspended convertibility of the dollar to gold,